faanross/faanross.github.io/content/posts/post-1.md

 So for now it'll just be simpler to move ahead and used the built-in `Event Viewer` in Windows to work with these files.
 And, since and since I did not want to create another "non-victim" Windows VM for this one task we're going to be using the same one.
 But please be aware, unless there is literally no alternative you should never do this in an actual threat hunting scenario.

 The reason is quite obvious - performing a post-mortem analysis on a compromised system can potentially taint the results.
 We have no idea how the breach might be impacting our actions and so to ensure the integrity of our data we need to perform it in a secure environment.

+This also why for example certain antimalware software vendors provide versions of their products that can run directly from a bootable CD or USB drive - to ensure a scan that is unaffected by the resident malware.

 So that cavaeat out of the way, *let's get it on* with Sysmon.

 {{< figure src="/img/getiton.gif" title="" class="custom-figure" >}}